voryx/Thruway/README.md

 Basically, we like the WAMP idea, but we wanted to be able to work with it in PHP.

-The project is brand new (as of June 12, 2014), so there is a lot of it that is in flux.

 Please feel free to ask us what is going on or make suggests or fork it and make a pull request.